sejsmograf/ai-course/list1/README.md

 ```
 pip install -r requirements.txt
 ```
+## Usage
 - Run the program
-Recommended way to run the program is to just run the main.py
 ```
-pip install -r requirements.txt
+python3 main.py
 ```
+This is recommended way to run the program.